Cost Effective Pre-Purchase Structural Inspection Reports - Perth Metro Area

 The sub-floor space.
 Some of the checks involve timber floor supports, ventilation, drainage and damp.

 The roof exterior.
 Some of the checks include skylights, guttering, down pipes, tiles, shingles and slates, sheet roofing, gables and roof flashing;

-A typical pre-purchase building inspection for residential buildings in in Perth and throughout Australia must be conducted in accordance with the Australian Standard AS4349.1-2007.
+A typical pre-purchase structural inspection for residential buildings in Perth and throughout Australia must be conducted in accordance with the Australian Standard AS4349.1-2007.

 Whilst a close and careful scrutiny of a building is to be conducted, the inspection is visual in nature and does not involve destructive testing or dismantling.